ygarg704/Minority-Report/README.md

 2. Navigate to the project folder in the terminal and run `pip install -r requirements.txt` to install dependencies.
 3. Open the workspace in a code editor of choice and run the `app.py` file.
 4. Navigate to http://127.0.0.1:8050/ (or your default location) in your browser to access a local version of the dashboard or navigate to https://minorityreport-sf.herokuapp.com/ to access a live version.

+Note:- To access the machine learning model, head over to the `Notebooks` folder.